- May 24–July 31 (One Position Available)

-The Crow Canyon education department uses experiential, student-centered education methods to engage learners of all ages in an inclusive and dynamic study of the human past.
-The staff works toward this goal by teaching about past and present cultures of the Southwest, investigating student learning, and communicating the Center's educational methods and theories to others.
+Crow Canyon’s educational philosophy uses experiential, student-centered education methods to engage learners of all ages in an inclusive and dynamic study of the human past.
+The staff works toward this goal by developing curricula, teaching about past and present cultures of the Southwest, investigating student learning, and communicating the Center's educational methods and theories to others.
 The work of the department is guided by a respect for, and is conducted in collaboration with, American Indians.
 Archaeology, education, applied anthropology, and American Indian studies provide the academic foundation for Crow Canyon programs.

-Crow Canyon's innovative education programs not only provide instruction in archaeology, but also involve the lay public in the actual research process.
+Crow Canyon's experiential education programs not only provide instruction in archaeology, but also involve the lay public in the actual research process.
 This firsthand approach increases awareness of, and appreciation for, our rich cultural heritage, while providing broad-based support for archaeological research and preservation.
-Through Crow Canyon's programs, students of all ages gain an understanding of culture, American Indian history, archaeological research, human interaction with the environment, and the importance of cultural resource preservation.
+Through Crow Canyon's programs, students of all ages gain an understanding of culture, American Indian history, archaeological research, human interaction with the environment, and the importance of cultural continuity.

-Full-time educators at Crow Canyon have academic and professional backgrounds in education, archaeology, anthropology, museum studies, and American Indian studies.
+Educators at Crow Canyon have academic and professional backgrounds in education, archaeology, anthropology, museum studies, and American Indian studies.
 The staff collaborates with archaeologists and American Indians to develop educational programs that engage both children and adults.
-Curricula and lesson plans emphasize an experiential approach to learning and draw upon the results of Crow Canyon's archaeological research into the ancestral Pueblo (Anasazi) Indians of the Mesa Verde region.
-In such an environment, education interns have the opportunity to gain valuable experience in working with, and learning from, a wide variety of people.
+Curricula and lesson plans emphasize an experiential approach to learning and draw upon the results of Crow Canyon's archaeological research into the ancestral Pueblo people of the Mesa Verde region.
+In such an environment, education interns will gain valuable experience in working with, and learning from, a wide variety of people.